I need a bank account. What do I do?

-The thinkmoney Personal Account, for example, is an alternative to a bank account.
+The thinkmoney Current Account, for example, is an alternative to a bank account.
 This account comes with phone, internet and SMS services, can be opened by anyone regardless of their financial history (as long as they're at least 18 years old and a UK resident).
 It also comes with a built-in budgeting service, guaranteeing that enough money is set aside every month for bills and essentials.

 Once you've thought about what you need, you'll be better informed when looking at what accounts are out there.